darshansharma/MAPify/README.md

 Google Vision API for OCR

 ## Contribution
 Feel free to contribute.
-No hardcore guidelines for contribution.
+See To-do list below and if you think you can add that functionality open up an issue and after completing it make a pull request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.